davidteacmc/BoundingBoxLabeler/README.md

 4. Type the image to start.
 It needs to be exactly the same as one of the paths in list.txt, for example, D:\images\00000002.jpg.

 5. Use the mouse to label bounding boxes in the image window.
   1) Click to locate the top-left corner.
   2) Click again to locate the bottom-right corner.
 The coordinates (x1, y1, x2, y2) will be printed.
   3) Repeat 1) and 2) if there are multiple objects.
+  4) Other functions
  * Spacebar: proceed to the next image
  * Right-click: undo
  * ESC: quit

 6. Results are saved in the text file "bounding_boxes.txt"